misskonasiya/misskonasiya.github.io/README.md

 ![Screenshot 2023-02-03 203425](https://user-images.githubusercontent.com/122416352/216604948-8c9d33bf-00a6-419e-8844-c4ba84b68de9.png)

 I've realized that happiness is something that comes and  goes.
 You will never know when it'll go away and when you'll be able to get it back.
 Which is why you should treasure that feeling while its still there.
 Spend time with your family, hang out with your friends, strengthen your relationships while they aren't gone yet.
 I learned this the hard way and am speaking from experience.
 I used to have this girl in my life.
-I expected us to be together forever so I neglected the relationship.
-Something went wrong but I never knew what it was.
-Now I am healing from that experience.
+I expected us to be together forever and neglected the relationship.
+Something went wrong but I never knew what it was, now I am healing from that experience.
 This is why I love helping people with their problems especially in relationships because I have learned too much, gotten wiser and I don't want others to experience the things that I had to go through.

 ![Screenshot 2023-02-05 155538](https://user-images.githubusercontent.com/122416352/216807954-1e185e2f-d77f-46a9-91aa-c59facc4397f.png)